 - they complement each other synergistically, and so constitute an optimal reflux remedy.

 It’s thought that between 20% and 30% of Western populations may be affected by acid reflux and most of them ignore their condition.
 Yet in the long term, this decision may prove very costly to their health!
-Taking Antireflux Formula will not only improve day-to-day symptoms (at least in terms of heartburn and cough) but it will also prevent the development of ulcers, cancer and chronic inflammation.
+Taking Anti-Acid Reflux Formula will not only improve day-to-day symptoms (at least in terms of heartburn and cough) but it will also prevent the development of ulcers, cancer and chronic inflammation.

-Where reflux is more resistant, it may be advisable to combine it with digestive enzymes that are free from protease (which irritates the stomach), as well as with probiotics that contain at least 5 billion active organisms (especially Lactobacillus acidofilus bifidus
+Where reflux is more resistant, it may be advisable to combine it with digestive enzymes supplement that are free from protease (which irritates the stomach), as well as with probiotics that contain at least 5 billion active organisms (especially Lactobacillus acidofilus bifidus

 ) or a curcuma supplement such as Super Curcuma